-Figure 29 Switch Setup
+Figure 27 Switch Setup

-Table 10 Switch Setup
+Table 10Switch Setup

 LABEL DESCRIPTION VLAN Type Choose 802.1Q or Port Based .
 The VLAN Setup screen changes depending on whether you choose 802.1Q VLAN type or Port Based VLAN type in this screen.
 See Chapter 8 on page 77 for more information.
-Bridge Control Protocol Transparency Select Active to allow the switch to handle bridging control protocols (STP for example).
-You also need to define how to treat a BPDU in the Port Setup screen.
 MAC Address Learning MAC address learning reduces outgoing traffic broadcasts.
 For MAC address learning to occur on a port, the port must be active.
 Aging Time Enter a time from 10 to 3000 seconds.
-This is how long all dynamically learned MAC addresses remain in the MAC address table before they age out (and must be relearned).
+This is how long all dynamically learned MAC addresses remain in the MAC address table before they age out (and must be relearned). message using G terminates all reg tches join VLANs by making a declaration.
+A declaration is made by issuing a Join ARP.
+Declarations are withdrawn by issuing a Leave message.
+A Leave All message istrations.
+GARP timers set declaration timeout values.
+See the chapter on VLAN ickground information.